-Note to white people and others not familiar with this issue:
+Note to people not familiar with this issue:

 Many are surprised and confused that Natives object to Native sports mascots.
 After all, the Irish at Notre Dame embrace the Fighting Irish and the Lutherans at Pacific Lutheran are the Lutes.
 Those are mascots chosen by their own people groups.

 For the most of the schools with Native mascots, Natives represent less than 2% of the student body.
 What many of these papers presented here are suggesting is that these schools, by adopting Native mascots, are re-defining the collective “we” to include Natives.
 Natives are part of “our” history.
 “We” were all part Native.

 It sounds inclusive, but there are several problems with this re-defining of history.
 First, it glosses over the genocide and ethnic cleansing that was perpetrated against Natives– it presents the situation as a natural part of history, and now “resolved”.
 Second, it is inherently in conflict with contemporary Native voices that object to it– modern Indians, still in conflict with the larger white society, don’t fit in this story.
 Third, the mascots are usually wrapped around violent and savage stereotypes.
 And fourth, most of the time the teams get it all wrong, like when they use Sioux medicine man headdresses to represent ethnic groups from coast to coast– it’s so insensitive and incorrect that it’s offensive and insulting.

 Let’s begin.
 In 1909 the University of Wisconsin lacrosse team adopted the first Native mascot.
 By the 1950s, they were commonplace.
 Beginning in 1968, Native Americans have condemned the use of these mascots, which are based on stereotypes that “have a negative effect on contemporary Indian people… (and) block genuine understanding of contemporary Native people as fellow Americans”, to quote the US Commission on Civil Rights in 2001.